8 basic steps from unpacking to autonomous drive/flight

 • UDP

-Check the settings: The most typical – the address is not chosen, wrong baud rate, etc.
+Check the settings: The most typical – the address is not chosen, the wrong baud rate, etc.

 Step 6: Do autonomous movements